-With the twentieth anniversary of the Stockholm Conference and the founding of UNEP approaching, the idea to convene in a second UN environmental mega-conference was put forward in April 1987 as well at the end of the Brundtland Report (1987), and the formal resolution to meet in Brazil was taken on December 1989 (Willetts, 1996).
-The Resolution 44/228 also established a Preparatory Committee (PrepCom), which would include all UN members.
-The PrepCom followed the established practices of the General Assembly, and as such, it was implying that NGOs would not be involved in it; their involvement was expected to be only at country level (Willetts, 1996).
-From the description Willetts (1996) provides, the PrepCom was plagued by resistance to include NGOs in the processes.
+Following on the heels of the publication of the Brundtland report in October 1987, the idea to organize a global conference on the environment and development materialized.
+The focus was on the year 1992 as this was also the 20th anniversary of the Stockholm conference.
+The formal resolution to meet in Brazil in Rio in 1992 was agreed to by the UN member states in December 1989 (Willetts, 1996).
+The Resolution 44/228, which gave the mandate and purpose to the 1992 meeting also established a Preparatory Committee (PrepCom), which would include all UN members and as it stated - NGO where relevant.
+The PrepCom followed the established processes of the General Assembly at the time, which implied that it would be difficult to involve NGOs.
+Their involvement was expected to be only at country level (Willetts, 1996).
+From the description Willetts (1996) provides, the PrepCom was plagued by resistance from governments to include NGOs in the processes.

 The process prior to UNCED, was similarly challenged by debates and controversies, especially the ones concerning environment and development.
 Evidence of that is the fact that many developing countries were suspicious of the attention that the environment was receiving.
 As reflected in the final declaration of the Ninth Summit Conference of Heads of State or Government of the Non-Aligned Movement held in September 1989, the members of the movement recognised that environmental problems were global but emphasized that the main responsibility for action was placed on the developed countries.
 As Willets (1996) puts it "[the movement members] appeared to think Western environmental concerns would, at best, draw attention away from their development concerns and, at worst, impose restrictions on development".
-This suspicion appears to have antagonised developing countries and environmental NGOs and distanced the North-South relations (Willets, 1996; Seyfang & Jordan, 2002).
+This suspicion appears to have antagonised developing countries, worried environmental NGOs and polarized North-South politics (Willets, 1996; Seyfang & Jordan, 2002).

-It was the Brundtland Commission which started bridging the existing North-South gap, due in part to the fact that over half of its members were from developing countries, and, perhaps more notably, due to the appealing message of Our Common Future, which communicated the interconnection between both hemispheres to transform the world.
+It was the Brundtland Commission which contributed to bridging the existing North-South gap, due in part to the fact that over half of the commission members were from developing countries, and, perhaps more notably, due to the appealing message of Our Common Future, which communicated the interconnection between both hemispheres to transform the world.

-Whilst the Commission was expected to cease operations after the General Assembly considered their report, Warren Linder -the Director of Administration for the Commission's secretariat-, managed to establish a charitable foundation to institute The Centre for Our Common Future.
+Whilst the Commission was expected to cease operations after the UN General Assembly had considered their report, Warren Linder -the Director of Administration for the Commission's secretariat-, managed to establish a charitable foundation called The Centre for Our Common Future.
 In the subsequent two years, the Centre created close collaborations with some 150 NGOs, held meetings and created the International Facilitating Committee to organise NGO preparatory work for UNCED, mobilised funds, and played a stellar role in organising the NGO Forum in Rio (Willets, 1996).